phetsims/calculus-grapher/doc/implementation-notes.md

 CalculusGrapherModel - the top-level model class

 GraphType - Types for identifying the types of graphs available, and sets of those graphs.

-GraphSet - GraphSet is an ordered set of GraphType
+GraphSet - GraphSet is an
+ordered set of GraphType

-CurveManipulationType - Enumeration of the possible 'modes' of manipulating PrimaryCurve, such as Parabola, Triangle, etc. CurveManipulationProperties - Track the Curve Width and the Curve Mode CurvePoint - A point tracking the x, y and pointType of a curve.
+CurveManipulationType - Enumeration of the possible 'modes' of manipulating PrimaryCurve, such as Parabola, Triangle, etc.

+CurveManipulationProperties - Track the Curve Width and the Curve Mode.

+CurvePoint - A point tracking the x, y and pointType of a curve.
 CurvePoint are never disposed but merely mutated.

 Curve - A collection of CurvePoints.
 Intended to be sub-classed

 - TransformedCurve - A Curve that can be manipulated by user transformation.
 Extends Curve.